Astron456/Astron-s-Site/content/project/Note of VAR and Local Projections/index.md

 # Project summary to display on homepage.
 summary = """
  Detail conparison of VAR and LP under different true model.
-Use Jarocinski and Karada's high frequency data to visulize the key comparison (Follow idea of Mollor and Wolf)
+Use Jarocinski and Karada's high frequency data to visulize the key comparison (Follow the idea of Mollor and Wolf)
  """

 # Tags: can be used for filtering projects.